Clewsy/p0wer/README.md

 ## Bonus - run p0wer with ssh or cURL:

 Once the p0wer WebUI is running, it is possible to use curl to control the wireless switches.
 I found this useful for controlling a lamp by a script within a docker container.
 The container image did not include an installation of the ssh client but it did include curl.
-The following shows equivalent ssh:curl commands on a local network that both achieve the same result on a host that has been set up as per the instructions above:
+The following shows equivalent ssh/curl commands on a local network that both achieve the same result on a host that has been set up as per the instructions above:

 * Using ssh (user "pi" on host "raspberrypi"):
 ```shell